ChristianFMadsen/spotifyPlaylistAnalysis/README.md

 ## Distribution of various song metrics

-I have also tried to look at the distribution of some metrics that spotify provides for each song based on their analysis, these are: Danceability, Energy, Loudness, Tempo, Valence and Popularity.
+I have also tried to look at the distribution of some metrics that spotify provides for each song based on their own analysis, these are: Danceability, Energy, Loudness, Tempo, Valence and Popularity.

 - Danceability is a number between 0 and 1 that tries to quantify how suitable a track is for dancing based on for example tempo, rhytm stability etc..